sampsyo/cs6120/content/blog/2019-10-23-tail-call-elimination.md

 ### Extending the Interpreter
 The interpreter needed to be extended to implement the above semantics.
-To model a stack frame, I explicitly keep track of the program counter (i.e. which instruction is being interpreted), the name of the current function, and an environment.
+To model a stack frame, I explicitly keep track of the program counter (i.e., which instruction is being interpreted), the name of the current function, and an environment.
 I made this explicit because it made jumping to other functions easier to implement.
 The interpreter simply tries to evaluate the frame at the